 Message from our Founder, Pamela Jeffery

-Welcome to our inaugural issue of POST, The Prosperity Project’s monthly online voice!
+Welcome to our inaugural issue of POST, The Prosperity Project’s bimonthly online voice!
 Thanks for your interest.

 POST is an acronym for a Powerful Organization Seeking Transformation which aptly reflects the Project’s mandate.